lakki12233/lakki12233/README.md

 I’m Suman Mandava, a Software Engineer with a Master of Science in Computer Science (AI & Machine Learning) from the **State University of New York at Buffalo**.
 I enjoy building scalable applications, writing clean and efficient code, and solving real-world problems using technology.

-I have hands-on experience in **full-stack development**, backend systems, and applied machine learning, and I’m actively seeking **Software Engineer / Full Stack Engineer** roles.
+I have hands-on experience in **full-stack development**, backend systems, and applied machine learning, and I’m actively seeking **Software Engineer ** roles.

 🔗 **Portfolio:** [https://sumanportfolio-zeta.vercel.app](https://sumanportfolio-zeta.vercel.app)